Joshua Fox

-Joshua Fox (born 2 April 1994) is a Fijian professional basketball player for the Frankston Blues of the NBL1 South.
+Joshua Robert George Fox (born 2 April 1994) is a Fijian professional basketball player for the Frankston Blues of the NBL1 South.

 Early life

 Fox was born in Suva, Fiji.
 As a youth, he moved to the United States, where his family settled down in California.
 They first lived in Los Angeles before moving north to Daly City.
 Fox attended Sacred Heart Cathedral Preparatory in San Francisco and led the Fightin' Irish to four straight Central Coast Section titles.
 He earned second team all-league honors as a junior, before receiving first team all-league, all-metro and San Francisco Player of the Year accolades as a senior.

 College career

 As a freshman at UC Riverside in 2012–13, Fox led the Highlanders in scoring on seven occasions and finished as his team's leading rebounder in 14 games.
 In 28 games, he averaged 9.3 points, 6.5 rebounds and 1.3 assists per game.

 For his sophomore season, Fox transferred to the City College of San Francisco.
 In 2013–14, he led City College to a regional championship.
 His Rams squad was ranked No. 1 in the California Community College Athletic Association's poll throughout the season.
 CCSF won 28 games in a row during the 2013–14 season.
 Fox averaged 9.0 points and 5.0 rebounds per game, and shot .466 from the floor and .372 from three-point range.

 In April 2014, Fox signed a National Letter of Intent to play for UC Davis.

 As a junior with the Aggies in 2014–15, Fox earned Big West Sixth Man of the Year honors and was named an All-Big West Honorable Mention selection.
 He became UC Davis' first-ever Sixth Man of the Year award winner.
 On 17 January 2015, he came off the bench to score 20 of the Aggies' 37 bench points, on 8 of 11 shooting and was 4 for 7 at the stripe against Cal State Fullerton.
 In 32 games, he averaged 9.0 points, 4.3 rebounds and 1.1 assists per game.

 As a senior with the Aggies in 2015–16, Fox averaged a team-high 14.9 points and 6.8 rebounds per game and led all Aggies with his .514 field goal percentage.
 When the 2016–17 season ended, Fox held top marks in five different Big West statistical categories.
 Fox's .544 career field goal percentage and 703 career points are the second-highest figures recorded by a two-year player in the program's Division I era.
 He was subsequently named second-team All-Big West.